progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--All the changes from your Rack project are merged in and ready to be committed locally.
 You can also do the opposite — make changes in the `rack` subdirectory of your master branch and then merge them into your `rack_branch` branch later to submit them to the maintainers or push them upstream.-->

 Die ganzen Änderungen des Rack-Projekts wurden nun zusammengeführt, Du musst jetzt nur noch einen entsprechenden Commit durchführen.
-Man kann aber auch genau das Gegenteil machen: Man führt Änderungen im Unterverzeichnis `rack` des master-Branches aus und mergt diese dann später in den Zweig `rack_branch`.
+Man kann aber auch genau das Gegenteil machen: Man führt Änderungen im Unterverzeichnis `rack` des Branches master aus und mergt diese dann später in den Zweig `rack_branch`.
 Diesen kann man dann den Entwicklern des Rack-Projekts zur Verfügung stellen.

 <!--To get a diff between what you have in your `rack` subdirectory and the code in your `rack_branch` branch — to see if you need to merge them — you can’t use the normal `diff` command.
 Instead, you must run `git diff-tree` with the branch you want to compare to:-->